Tag: Agentic AI

 • Shift: After championing open‑source, Meta is pivoting toward closed, profit‑oriented deployment.

-• Truth: Open‑source was the hook; the gated city is the destination.
+• Open‑source was the hook; the gated city is the destination.
 Meta must capture every margin dollar to pay off its $135B hardware debt.

 4. The Junior Role Erasure: Internal Agentic Debt